-To be able to establish that the theory is in accordance with the sample data, the construct validity and reliability measured can be confirmed.
-The reflective model is measure used to construct related PLS algorithm parameters.
-The is calculated to test steps including composite reliability to assess the reliability of internal consistency, indicator reliability, convergent validity, AVE and discriminant validity (Hair et al., 2014) (Table 2).
+To be able to establish that the theory is in accordance with the sample data, the construct validity and reliability measured an be confirmed.
+The reflective model is used to measure construct related parameters.
+The PLS algorithm is calculated to test steps including composite reliability to assess the reliability of internal consistency, indicator reliability. convergent validity, AVE and discriminant validity (Hair et al., 2014) (Table 2).